Tua Tagovailoa Player Prop Bets for NFL Week 7 | Miami vs. Atlanta 10/24/2021

 Season Stats

-- This year, Tagovailoa has recorded 544 passing yards (90.7 yards per game) while going 50-for-78 (64.1% completion percentage) and throwing three touchdowns and two interceptions.
+- This season Tagovailoa has collected 544 passing yards (90.7 per game) while completing 50 of 78 passes (64.1% completion percentage), with three touchdowns and two interceptions.

-- He also adds 23 rushing yards (3.8 ypg) on seven carries while scoring one touchdown on the ground.
+- He also has 23 rushing yards on seven carries with one touchdown, averaging 3.8 yards per game.

-- The Dolphins, who rank 29th in the NFL in points scored, have attempted a pass 67.3% of the time while opting for the ground attack 32.7% of the time.
+- The Dolphins have run 67.3% passing plays and 32.7% rushing plays this season.
+They rank 29th in the NFL in scoring.

-- Tagovailoa has attempted six of his 78 passes in the red zone, accounting for 16.2% of his team's red zone plays.
+- Tagovailoa accounts for 16.2% of his team's red zone plays, with six of his 78 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Tagovailoa's matchup with the Falcons.